You have tickets for your favorite artist’s concert tour, and now you are trying to figure out the best option to get from city to city?

-However, this does not apply to everyone so I recommend to double-check with the Japanese embassy in your country.
+However, this does not apply to everyone, so I recommend double-checking with the Japanese embassy in your country.
 For example, this does not apply to holders of licenses from Belgium, Estonia, France, Germany, Monaco, Switzerland, Slovenia, or Taiwan.
 They need an official Japanese translation of their license instead.

 Such a translation can sometimes be obtained from the Japanese embassy in your country, the Japan Automobile Federation (JAF), or with the help of some online service providers such as Japan Experience.